curl/everything-curl/building-binary.md

 ### yum

-With Redhat Linux and CentOS Linux derivates, you use `yum` to install packages.
+With Redhat Linux and CentOS Linux derivatives, you use `yum` to install packages.
 Install the command-line tool with:

     yum install curl